UBC-MOAD/docs/compute-canada.rst

    If you have trouble with cloning of some repositories repeatedly timing out, see the :ref:`WorkAroundForCloningTimeout` section of the :ref:`vc-with-hg` docs

+#.
+Follow the docs for the project you are working on to build :kbd:`XIOS-2`:

+   * For the MEOPAR SalishSeaCast project, follow the :ref:`BuildXIOS-MEOPAR-beluga` docs